cylc/cylc-doc/src/7-to-8/major-changes/python-2-3.rst

 .. _six: https://pypi.org/project/six/

-Cylc 7 ran under Python 2, Cylc 8 runs under Python 3.
+Cylc 7 ran under Python 2; Cylc 8 runs under Python 3.

 Cylc can be extended with custom Python scripts.
 These scripts are run under the same version of Python used by Cylc.

-As a result if you are moving from Cylc 7 to Cylc 8 you must upgrade any scripts from Python 2 to Python 3 in the process.
+As a result, if you are moving from Cylc 7 to Cylc 8, you must upgrade any scripts from Python 2 to Python 3 in the process.

-If you want to support both Cylc 7 and 8 you must support both Python 2 and 3.
+If you want to support both Cylc 7 and 8, you must support both Python 2 and 3.
-There are tools to help you do this.
-E.g. `six`_.
+There are tools to help you do this, e.g. `six`_.

 Impacted Scripts